MicrosoftDocs/msteams-docs/msteams-platform/tabs/what-are-tabs.md

 >[!NOTE]
 >
->- The above behavior is only applicable to apps distributed via AppSource.
-For other [distribution methods](~/concepts/deploy-and-publish/overview.md), there is no approval process and all tabs, by default, will open with the Teams client.
+>- The default behavior of the apps is only applicable if they are distributed through AppSource.
+There is no approval process for apps distributed through other [distribution methods](~/concepts/deploy-and-publish/overview.md).
+By default, all tabs open in the Teams client.
->- To initiate an evaluation of your app for mobile-friendliness, please reach out to teamsubm@microsoft.com with app details.
+>- To initiate an evaluation of your app for mobile-friendliness, reach out to teamsubm@microsoft.com with your app details.

 > [!div class="nextstepaction"]